novix-sa/Pyplan/docs/Quick Start.md

 ![enter image description here](http://img.pyplan.org/Quick_start_evaluate.png) One interesting feature is the ability to show the node result as table and graph simutaneously.
 All customization are lost when closing the node, unless you explicitly indicates that you want to set the current view as the default view for opening this specific node.
-To do that you must click on the
+To do that you must click on the icon with a pencil

 ### Types of data structures natively supported